Induced gravitational waves: the effect of first order tensor perturbations: Extracting the power spectrum

 where $\overline{x}=k\overline{\eta}$.
-We note that the pure scalar Kernel has been defined in this particular way in order to use the results from Ref. \cite{Kohri:2018awv}.
+We note that the pure scalar Kernel has been defined in this particular way in order to use the results from Ref.~\cite{Kohri:2018awv}.

-Using Wick's theorem and assuming total gaussianity of the linear order perturbations, the two point function reduces to the sum of the three individual contributions\footnote{ We do not include contributions from third order terms, such as $\langle h^{\lambda}(\eta, \mathbf{k})h^{\lambda^{\prime}(3)}(\eta, \mathbf{k^{\prime}})\rangle$.
-We thank G. Dom\`{e}nech for pointing this out.} (scalar-scalar, tensor-tensor and scalar-tensor):
+Using Wick's theorem and \refrep{assuming linear perturbations are Gaussian}, the two point function reduces to the sum of the three individual contributions\footnote{ We do not include contributions from third order terms, such as $\langle h^{\lambda}(\eta, \mathbf{k})h^{\lambda^{\prime}(3)}(\eta, \mathbf{k^{\prime}})\rangle$.
+We thank G. Dom\`{e}nech for pointing this out. \refrep{See Ref.~\cite{Chen:2022dah} for more details.}} (scalar-scalar, tensor-tensor and scalar-tensor):

 Here we have used the fact that the two point function $\langle \mathbf{\zeta_{\mathbf{p}}}h_{\mathbf{p^{\prime}}}\rangle$ vanishes for any momenta ${\mathbf{p}}$, ${\mathbf{p^{\prime}}}$.
 This can be seen as a consequence of the SVT theorem: everything decouples at linear order.